cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 ```
 This statement prints “Hello World” on the screen.
 Semi-colons `;` end every statement (i.e., end of the line of code).
 There may be more than one statement per line. `std::cout` is used to identify the standard character output device, usually the screen.
 The string after the operator `<<` is displayed on the output device, and ``<< endl`` ends the line, so that the next print statement will begin in the next line.

-The indentation is very helpful to keep source codes readable.
-But unlike Python indentation is not required.
+Indentation is very helpful to keep source codes readable.
+But unlike Python, indentation is not required.

 ```CPP
 return 0;